 Minority populations include American Indian and Alaska Native, Asian, Black or African American, Hispanic or Latino, and Native Hawaiian or Other Pacific Islander.
 Low-income populations were calculated by adding the below poverty population and the near poor population, which are those populations between 100 percent and 149 percent of poverty level, as prescribed by the U.S. Health and Human Services poverty guidelines.
-The limited English-speaking proficiency (LEP) population was calculated by adding all populations that spoke other languages and English less than very well.
+The LEP population was calculated by adding all populations that spoke other languages and English less than very well.